Associate of Science- DSCC, 1980

 He was also at various times the head coach for the baseball and boys soccer programs.

-He has been a Principal in the system for the past 16 years; 3 at Trenton Elementary and the past 13 at Peabody.
+He served a Principal in the system for the past 17 years; 3 at Trenton Elementary and the past 14 at Peabody.
 The first 4 of these years in administration were served while he was still the head football coach.
-In 2004, he gave up coaching to become a full-time principal at Peabody.
+In 2004, he gave up coaching to become a full-time principal at Peabody, and in the summer of 2017, was named Director of Schools.

 Cindy has been employed with the school district since 2004 after working for 20 years in the insurance business.